Chavdar (company): History

 In 1924 Racho Valkov Dzhambov (1894-1983) opened an iron workshop in Botevgrad, Bulgaria.
 In 1927, Racho met with Ivan Valkov who had a transport business using rebuilt ambulances.
-He gave Racho one platform from Fiat to built his first vehicle on.
+He gave Racho one platform from Fiat to build his first vehicle on.
 After World War II, Bulgaria was ruled by a communist government and Dzhambov's workshop was nationalised.
 The new company was named Chavdar and by 1948 it had started producing buses based on Škoda RO.
 Until 1956 the production of the company increased by 150%.

 In 1962, the company started production of the models M65 and M66 on Škoda 706 RTO chassis, which became very common on city and intercity services.
 In the same year, production of midi buses based on the Soviet GAZ-51 (1962-1969) started.

 In 1966, the new models M80 (city bus) and M81 (intercity coach) appeared, based again on Škoda chassis.
 In 1968, between 400 and 500 units were produced.
 The same year, the factory started modernisation.
 New machines, new work strategy and new workplaces were described as the future success of the company.

 An important part of Chavdar's history is the contract with the German coach builder Setra.
 In 1974, the company started production of the models 11G5 (city bus) and 11M3 (suburban bus) based on the contemporary Setra S100 series buses.
 Although the vehicles closely resembled their German counterparts, they were developed to fit the Škoda 706 RTO chassis, which produced buses without an analogue among Setra's model line.
 Similar to the Setra S150, Chavdar developed the intercity model 11M4, which had a Hungarian Rába D2156HM6U engine and won several prizes from international fairs.
 These models were the company's biggest success.